Namaste

 Why do we chant it?

-Finally it is also a way to delineate the time of our practice from the rest of our day and signify that this is a special time in which to care for ourselves and practice being mindful
+Chanting Aum is a way to delineate the time of our practice from the rest of our day and signify that this is a special time in which to care for ourselves and practice being mindful

-All in all, beginning and/or ending your yoga practicing with AUM helps to connects us to our practice in a deeper way than just with physical posture.
+Beginning and/or ending your yoga practice with AUM helps to connects us to our practice in a deeper way than just with physical posture.